When console columns and lines are not enough

 - zlib-32bit-1.2.x

-Additionally gcc, make, kernel headers, etc. should be installed to run vmware-config-tools.pl properly.
+Additionally gcc, make, kernel headers, etc. have to be installed to run vmware-config-tools.pl properly.

 HP Scanjet G2710 w/ Ubuntu 8.04 (Hardy Heron)